 Projects for Peace

-For deadlines and information on how to apply, visit our Application Information page.
+For deadlines and information on how to apply, visit our Application Process page.

 Princeton University respects and protects the privacy of your personal data.
 Student privacy rights are governed by the Family Educational Rights and Privacy Act (“FERPA”), as described in Section 2.7 of Rights, Rules, Responsibilities.
 Additional regulation is now in place around collecting personal information from students while in the European Union (EU).
 Please review more on the European Union’s (“EU’s”) General Data Protection Regulation (“GDPR”).